Stefan-Horst/FoodLabelGuide/README.md

 ### Running the web app for **single images**:

 Run the web server and the camera in two different terminal windows.
-When you take a picture, the website shows it and the labels detected in it.
+When you take a picture, the website (the device's IP address) shows it and the labels detected in it.

 #### Start the web server:
 ```